 - In some cases — like when plans are new or have low enrollment — ratings aren’t available.
 This doesn’t mean the plans are low quality.

-- This two-state pilot for the 2017 Open Enrollment Period will help us improve the program in the future.
+- This two-state pilot for the 2017 plan year will help us improve the program in the future.

 More information on picking a plan